 Defend Your Home

 Learn what actions you can take to reduce your risk of loss.
 If you own a home or business, learn how to prepare your home for wildfires (Cómo Preparar Su Casa Contra Incendios Forestales).
 Maintain defensible space around your home and use fire-resistant materials to harden your home.
+Last but not least, learn how to prepare for disasters & insurance claims.

 KNOW WHEN TO GO